wrasdf/ops-kube-crossplane-terraform/README.md

 ### Issus (01/05/2023)
 - add `writeConnectionSecretToRef` in Composition resource will cause workspace could not be created.
-- `ToCompositeFieldPath` in patches of Composition resource not showing the output status.

 ### Known limits (01/05/2023)